 In this article, we are studying the fundamentals of Electric Fuse.
 It is switchgear protection equipment that we use daily even at our house.

 Fuse is a protector and safety device for power circuits.
-It helps to protect from fault conditions such as short circuit, overload, damage equipment or mismatched load conditions.
+It helps to protect from fault conditions such as short circuits, overload, damaged equipment, or mismatched load conditions.

 What is an Electric Fuse?